Kenyan mother 'cursed' with six sets of twins

 It was the arrival of Baraka and Prince last year, that led to her husband walking out.

-"I now have to do lots of odd jobs to feed my 10 children because I do not know where he is, and he is also too old to work even if he were around," she says.'No regrets'
+"I now have to do lots of odd jobs to feed my 10 children because I do not know where he is, and he is also too old to work even if he were around," she says.

 A few of the children attend the local junior school.